Recurrent Inference Machine for Medical Image Registration: Methods

 Since the ground-truth deformation field is not known in deformable image registration, we use the optimization objective Eq. \ref{eq: phi optimization} as the proposed outer loss to optimize the parameters $\theta$ of RIIR Cell $g_\theta$.
 We incorporate a weighted sum of losses for the outer loss $\mathcal{L}_{\text{outer}}$ to ensure that each step contributes to the final prediction:

 where $w_t$ is a (positive) scalar indicating the weight of step $t$.
 In our experiment, both uniform ($w_t = \frac{1}{T}$) and exponential weights ($w_t = 10^{\frac{t-1}{T-1}}$) are considered and will be compared in the experiments.
-It is noticeable that the design of using (weighted) average of step-wise loss also makes our proposed RIIR different from other iterative deep learning-based methods \citep{qiu2022embedding,zhao2019recursive}, addressing the fact that early steps in the prediction process were neglected before.
+It is noticeable that the design of using a (weighted) average of the stepwise loss also makes our proposed RIIR different from other iterative deep learning-based methods \citep{qiu2022embedding,zhao2019recursive} which use only the final output to calculate the loss, {and \mbox{\cite{falta2022learning}} use a uniform weight,} addressing the fact that early steps in the prediction process were neglected before.